How many tattoo removal sessions to remove a tattoo?

-So you are here because you want to know how many sessions to remove a tattoo?
+Are you thinking of getting rid of an old tattoo and want to know how many tattoo removal sessions you’ll need to remove a tattoo?
 Read on around as we’ve got this one covered.

 Tattoos are popular and are on the rise.
 You only have to walk along the beach, or walk done the road to see that.
 In fact a 2023 study conducted by MCcrindle found that 3 in 10 Aussies have a tattoo.
 That’s 30% compared to 20% in 2018*